maliciousintent/coolog/README.md

 This version is a rework of the original library with two new main features:

-*  Mechanism to create custom appenders (file, console, online services..)
+*  Mechanism to create custom appenders (file, console, online services..) using NPM.
+There are some built-in appenders too
 *  Filter message to log (based on the log level)